liuandy1207/notes/topics/c/advancedPrimitives.md

 ## Structures
 The amount of memory reserved for a structure is **AT LEAST** the sum of the sizes in each field, but it may be **LARGER**. <br>
+No memory is reserved for the structure declaration.
+Memory is only reserved on definition.
 ```C
 // SAMPLE VALUES